-The educational programmes of the Birla Institute of Technology &Science, Pilani (BITS Pilani), hereinafter referred as the Institute are conducted on-campus at any of its campuses as well as off-campus at various collaborating organisations.
+The educational programmes of the Birla Institute of Technology & Science, Pilani (BITS Pilani), hereinafter referred as the Institute are conducted on-campus at any of its campuses as well as off-campus at various collaborating organisations.
 The programmes for which instructions, except Practice School/Thesis/Seminar/ Dissertation, are given on-campus at Pilani, Dubai, Goa or Hyderabad are classified as "on-campus" programmes.
 The "off-campus" programmes are either structured collaborative programmes conducted at collaborating organisations or are work integrated learning programmes without structured collaborative programmes.
 These regulations govern "on-campus" as well as "off-campus work integrated learning and collaborative" programmes (hereafter referred to as "off-campus" programmes), unless specifically stated otherwise.

-Every academic year shall be divided into two regular semesters 1.01 known as the first semester and the second semester.
-The maximum number of units, a first degree student can register is twenty five and a higher degree student can register is up to maximum of twenty units excluding deficiency/Audit course(s) [for unit see Section 1.05].
-Number of deficiency/Audit course for a higher degree student may not exceed 2 in a semester.
+Every academic year shall be divided into two regular semesters known as the first semester and the second semester.
+The maximum number of units, a first degree student can register is twenty-five, a higher degree student can register is twenty, excluding deficiency/Audit course(s). [for unit see Section 1.05].
+Number of deficiency/Audit course(s) for a higher degree student may not exceed 2 in a semester.
+For certain higher degree programmes the maximum units/semester can slightly differ.
+For example, a student of MBA in Business Analytics programme can register twenty one units in a semester.

-The programme of studies leading to a degree consists of prescribed 1.02 courses sequentially distributed over the required number of semesters.
+The programme of studies leading to a degree consists of prescribed courses sequentially distributed over the required number of semesters.
 Whenever summer months are used, either for academic or for administrative purposes, recourse is always to be taken through what is known as Summer Term.

-Summer term normally consists of eight weeks, provides for a special 1.03 accelerated pace and requires that the number of courses in which any student is permitted to register cannot be more than three(subject to availability), provided the total number of units is not more than 10 unless the semester wise pattern differs.
-Nevertheless, certain courses like Practice School II, Thesis/Seminar, and Dissertation in the first and second tiers, all components of the M.E.
-(Collaborative)/M.Phil.
-(Applied) and other courses specifically so mentioned in the Bulletin cannot, by their very nature, be offered as a single entity in an accelerated pace during the summer term.
-See section 7.05 for further details about summer term.
+Summer term normally consists of eight weeks, provides for a special accelerated pace and requires that the number of courses in which any student is permitted to register cannot be more than three (subject to availability), provided the total number of units is not more than 10 unless the semester wise pattern differs.
+Nevertheless, certain courses like Practice School II, Thesis/Seminar, and Dissertation in the first and second tiers, and other courses specifically so mentioned in the Bulletin cannot, by their very nature, be offered as a single entity in an accelerated pace during the summer term.
+However, a student who has already completed his/her entire normal duration of the programme and is left with only the First Degree Thesis as a backlog and eligible for graduation after the completion of 9 units of thesis, then he/she may be offered the 9 units thesis during the summer term as an exceptional case subject to the recommendation of the Departmental Committee on Academics (DCA) and approval by the Dean, AUGS.
+Please see Clause 6.16(d) for graduation requirements.
+Also, refer Clause 7.05 for further details about the summer term.

-While each programme has a normal duration indicated either in the 1.04 Institute Bulletin or prescribed by an appropriate authority, the eligibility for a degree is always determined on the basis of number of courses or units completed.
+While each programme has a normal duration indicated either in the Institute Bulletin or prescribed by an appropriate authority, the eligibility for a degree is always determined on the basis of number of courses and units completed.
 While the regulations stipulate certain minimum number of units for each programme, for actual requirement of any programme the Bulletin/appropriate committee has to be consulted.
 The minimum stipulated number of units for various degree programmes are given below:

+B.Sc.
+(Off Campus programmes) 105

-Integrated First Degree 141
+Integrated First Degree 144

 Higher Degree

 M.E./M.Pharm.
 64

-M.S./M.B.A./M. Tech./M.P.H.
+M.S./M.P.H.
 60

+MBA 88

+MBA in Business Analytics (On Campus Programme)

 M.Phil.
 50

 Ph.D.(Thesis) 40

+M.Tech./MBA (Off-Campus Programmes) 64

+M.Sc.
+(Off-Campus Programmes) (for normal input of 3 year 72.

+Undergraduate degree) 12